reasonml-old/reason-react-example/README.md

 `src` contains 4 sub-folders, each an independent, self-contained ReasonReact example.
 Feel free to delete any of them and shape this into your project!
 This template's more malleable than you might be used to =).

+The point of this template and examples is to let you understand and personally tweak the entirely of it.
+We **don't** give you an opaque, elaborate mega build setup just to put some boxes on the screen.
+It strikes to stay transparent, learnable, and simple.
+You're encouraged to read every file; it's a great feeling, having the full picture of what you're using and being able to touch any part.

 ## Run

 ```sh